 Recreational rock lobster catch reporting

-From 1 November 2023, you must report your rock lobster catch using the Fishing Tas app or alternative reporting service.
+• You must report your catch using either the Fishing Tas app or telephone reporting service (1300 720 647).

 A Catch Report includes: